anaktas24/anaktas24/README.md

 	<ul>
 		<li><a href="https://ioanton.vercel.app"</li> My simple portfolio website
 		<li>A Kitchen helper with React and Rails</li>
-		<li><a href="https://github.com/anaktas24/Detective-Onion"</li> 🎮 Detective Onion 🎮</a> Video game with Unity Engine and C#.
-For modeling i use Blender.
 	</ul>

 - 📖 I writing a fantasy novel